aosilvester/liri-bot/README.md

 If there are any problems or issues with this app, please contact the author.

 ## Authors
-My Portfolio was developed by Alex Silvester in 2018
+Liri was developed by Alex Silvester in 2018

 You may contact Alex via email at (aosilvester@gmail.com) with any questions.